CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/operation.md

 ## Talk Track / Song Track

-The Song Track, adjustment tools and edit tools will not be displayed in the environment where only the Talk function is activated, such as the Talk Starter Pack.
+In environments where only the Talk function is activated, such as the Talk Starter Pack, the Song Track, adjustment tools, and edit tools will not be displayed.

-The Talk Track will not be displayed in the environment where only the Song function is activated, such as the Song Starter Pack.
+In environments where only the the Song function is activated, such as the Song Starter Pack, the Talk Track will not be displayed.

-The environment where only one of Talk or Song function is activated will also have full functionality when you purchase and activate the other Starter Pack.
+Environments where only one of Talk or Song is activated will also have full functionality once the other Starter Pack is purchased and activated.

 !!! example "Example from translator"